-Article and photos by Urban Alliance staff.
-World Vision photo courtesy of World Vision.
+Article by Urban Alliance staff.
+Photo courtesy of World Vision.

 But for the last two years, Principal Leanardo Watson has dedicated his all to bridging partnerships that focus on one thing: student success.

 Last year, dozens of volunteers from four Wethersfield churches connected to Simpson-Waverly School through Urban Alliance's Next Generation initiative.
 They worked tirelessly throughout Labor Day weekend on a project called "Radiate" to beautify the school.

 "I was really touched by the amount of people that were here and just how genuine everyone was.
 And you know, people tell me how much I've done to improve the school.
 But I will always be the one to say it really wasn't me.
 It was a collection of people," said Watson, "I spoke to one of the pastors and I asked him, 'How can we do more of this work?
 How can we have the true meaning of the church outside the four walls?'"

 The answers to those questions have unfolded throughout this past school year.

 With the shared goal of helping children and youth achieve academic success, develop character and receive support through healthy relationships, Urban Alliance has provided support to the partnerships that are unfolding between these Wethersfield churches and Simpson-Waverly School, through consultation, technical assistance, volunteer matching and supplies.

 Tom Walsh from First Church of Christ Wethersfield, and Nancy Murphy and Cindy Nicewonger from Wethersfield Evangelical Free Church have been bridging relationships and supporting students through weekly volunteerism at Simpson-Waverly.